Generalization of the Extended Minimal Excludant of Andrews and Newman: Conclusion

 \section{Conclusion}

-It would be interesting to investigate more identities of the shifted partition nature as in Theorems \thm{mexcong1}, \thm{mexcong2} and \thm{mexcong3} since a pattern emerges in the difference of the extended mex function in the three identities.
-Secondly, the role and significance of the coefficient $2r+1$ in the identity for spt($n$) sparks our curiosity.
-Thirdly, although our major focus in the paper has been connecting the mex with other partition statistics, the last two auxiliary results indicate the existence of more such properties within the extended mex function $p_{A,a}(n)$ and could be a realm worth further exploration.\\
+It would be interesting to investigate more identities of the shifted partition nature as in Theorems \ref{mexcong1}, \ref{mexcong2}, and \ref{mexcong3}, since a pattern emerges in the difference of the extended mex function in the three identities.
+A related line of inquiry would be if certain other linear combination of mexes lead to further restricted partition identities.
+Secondly, the role and significance of the coefficient $2r+1$ in the identity for \text{spt}($n$) sparks our curiosity.
+Thirdly, keeping in tradition with a very common question raised in the literature on the minimal excludant, bijective proofs of the theorems stated in the paper would be of great interest.
+Lastly, although our major focus in the paper has been connecting the mex with other partition statistics, the last two auxiliary results indicate the existence of more such properties within the extended mex function $p_{A,a}(n)$ and could be a realm worthy of further exploration.